NYU-DiffusionMRI/DESIGNER-v2/README.md

 When existing/new dependencies need to be updated/added:

 1. Edit `dependencies` section in `pyproject.toml`
-2. Run `pip-compile pyproject.toml --output-file=requirements.txt --strip-extras` to regenerate `requirements.txt` (lockfile)
+2. Run `pip-compile pyproject.toml --output-file=requirements.lock --strip-extras` to regenerate `requirements.lock` (lockfile)
 3. Commit and push the changes

-**Notes**: 1) Only direct dependencies should be defined in `pyproject.toml`, and 2) `pip-compile` will automatically pin all direct and transitive dependencies in `requirements.txt` for full reproducibility.
+**Notes**: 1) Only direct dependencies should be defined in `pyproject.toml`, and 2) `pip-compile` will automatically pin all direct and transitive dependencies in `requirements.lock` for full reproducibility.

 ### Dependabot Update

-Dependabot will automatically create a PR to update the dependencies in `pyproject.toml`, then the `regenerate-lockfile` GitHub Action will atuo-regenerate `requirements.txt` if needed.
+Dependabot will automatically create a PR to update the dependencies in `pyproject.toml`, then the `regenerate-lockfile` GitHub Action will atuo-regenerate `requirements.lock` if needed.

 # References
 1. Ades-Aron, B., Veraart, J., Kochunov, P., McGuire, S., Sherman, P., Kellner, E., … & Fieremans, E. (2018).
 Evaluation of the accuracy and precision of the diffusion parameter EStImation with Gibbs and NoisE removal pipeline. *Neuroimage*, 183, 532-543.